go-chi/traceid/README.md

 # TraceId

-Go package that helps create and pass `TraceId` header among microservices for simple tracing capabilities and log grouping.
+Go pkg to propagate `TraceId` header across multiple services.

+- Enables simple tracing capabilities and log grouping.
+- The value can be exposed to end-users in case of an error.
-The generated `TraceId` value is [UUIDv7](https://datatracker.ietf.org/doc/html/draft-peabody-dispatch-new-uuid-format-03#name-uuid-version-7), which lets you infer the time of the trace creation from its value.
+- The value is [UUIDv7](https://datatracker.ietf.org/doc/html/draft-peabody-dispatch-new-uuid-format-03#name-uuid-version-7), which lets you [infer the timestamp](https://github.com/go-chi/traceid?tab=readme-ov-file#get-time-from-uuidv7-value).

-## traceid.Middleware example
+- Unlike [OTEL](https://pkg.go.dev/go.opentelemetry.io/otel), this package doesn't trace spans or metrics, doesn't require any backend and doesn't have large dependencies (GRPC).

+## Example - HTTP middleware

 ```go
 package main